Concordium/concordium-wallet-proxy/README.md

       first payday after the cooldown ends, e.g. `"2022-03-30T16:43:53.5Z"`.
     * `"newStake"` (optional): This field is present if the value of the field `"change"` is `"reduceStake"`, and the value is the new stake after the cooldown.
+* `"accountCooldowns"` (v1 only, required): an array (possibly empty) of cooldown amounts in the account's inactive stake.
+  Each entry consists of the following fields:
+  - `"timestamp"`: the timestamp at which the cooldown is expected to expire
+  - `"amount"`: the amount of cooldown stake expiring at this time
+  - `"status"`: the status of this cooldown entry; one of the following values:
+    * `"cooldown"`: the stake is no longer effective for the current payday, and will become available at the specified time.
+    * `"precooldown"`: the stake may still be effective for the current payday, and will begin cooldown at the next payday, and is expected to become available at the specified time.
+    * `"preprecooldown"`: the stake may still be effective for the current payday, and will enter precooldown at the next snapshot epoch (i.e. one epoch before the payday), and is expected to become available at the specified time.
+* `"accountAtDisposal"` (v1 only, required): the balance of the account that is available to be spent or transferred, accounting for any stake (active or inactive) and locked balance.

 ## Account Nonce